Cité de l'économie et de la monnaie: History

-The Banque de France announced the creation of the Cité de l'économie et de la monnaie during a press conference held by Governor Christian Noyer on May 25, 2011.
+The Bank of France announced the creation of the Cité de l'économie et de la monnaie during a press conference held by Governor Christian Noyer on May 25, 2011.
 The museum was proposed as an educational facility, inviting the general public to discover economics, tackle issues often met in everyday life, and encourage a better understanding of world events.

-The Cité de l'économie et de la monnaie mainly addresses teachers and students, to help illustrate concepts studied at school (around one third of the estimated 130,000 annual visitors are expected to be students).
+The Cité de l'économie et de la monnaie mainly addresses teachers and students, to help illustrate concepts studied at school (around one-third of the estimated 130,000 annual visitors are expected to be students).

 Partners

-The project is led by the Banque de France, in collaboration with several partners.
+The project is led by the Bank of France, in collaboration with several partners.
 Among these are: